 TRANSFER TO RESERVES

-The Company has not transferred any amount to the Reserves for the financialyear ended March 31 2020.
+The Company has not transferred any amount to reserves during the year under review.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-The Company has not given any loan or guarantees or made investments covered under theprovisions of section 186 of the Companies Act 2013 during the year ended March 31 2020.
+The Company has not given any loan or provided any guarantee or made investment withinthe meaning of Section 186 of the Companies Act 2013 during the year under review.

 BUSINESS AND OPERATIONS

 During the year your Company emerged strongly after Pandemic tested us severely duringthe beginning of the financial year.
 ADC team demonstrated exceptional resilience indealing with an unprecedented time where your Company delivered highest revenue &growth.

 With full of uncertainties it is not something that any of us would claim to predict.The lingering impact of Covid in many locations of the world including India massivesupply chain disruptions rising interest rates accompanied with increase in costs ofcommodities & volatility is a real confrontation with complexity & challenges infront of your Company.
 At the same time tremendous Opportunities lies before your Companywith growth in Data Centre business & Broadband connectivity requirements which givesgreat optimism about the future that holds for your company.